Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Consistency of Rolling Validation, Fixed Number of Candidates

 for any positive $c_n$ satisfying $\lim_{n\rightarrow\infty} c_n^{-2}(n^{1 - a + 2\xi} \vee \log n)= 0$. \end{lemma} The proof of \Cref{puzzle 1} is based on a direct application of Chebyshev's inequality and controlling the variance.
 The detail is given in Appendix~\ref{app: proof of puzzle 2}.
 We can also derive the concentration properties of the first term using a similar argument.
+Very often it is a higher-order term compared with the other two.